EyuGongYi/TaskMaster/README.md

 ### **Implementation Philosophy**

 The implementation involves using OAuth2 authentication for secure Google login via Firebase Authentication.
 Once authenticated, the app accesses Google Calendar API to fetch, add, and update events.
 Data handling includes storing user tokens securely and managing calendar events with real-time synchronization.
+We wanted to use the Google Calendar API as it streamline our application with the users google calendar, allowing the calendar to be easily ported over to any devices.
+Using  the Calendar API also reduced the storage space of our backend database, making the application less costly if we have a  large user base in the case that we decide to further develop it and have it work  with Canvas

 **Fully Implemented:**